codex-team/codex/docs/development.md

 # Development Guide

-Here is a few steps to run your local copy of a CodeX's site.
+Here are a few steps to run your local copy of CodeX site.

 Make sure that you have installed [Docker](https://docs.docker.com/install/) and [docker-compose](https://docs.docker.com/compose/).